damlasenolcali/starter-academic/content/publication/genasm/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: To appear in *Proceedings of the 53rd International Symposium on Microarchitecture*
+publication: To appear in *Proceedings of the 53rd International Symposium on Microarchitecture (MICRO)*
-publication_short: In *MICRO*

 links:
 - name: Paper